-Joseph Maddox was the first son of Benjamin (III) and Charlotte, and lived in the “dales and hollows” of Abbeville County, South Carolina, until he was about 8 years old.
+Joseph Maddox was the first son of Benjamin (III) and Charlotte, and was born in the “dales and hollows” of Abbeville County, South Carolina.
 He moved with his father and mother to Tennessee for a few years, but by 1837 he had purchased his own land near his father’s farm in Christian County, Kentucky.[i]
 At age 75, in November 1875, he moved to Crawford County, Illinois, where his father had lived, and where he would rejoin his South Carolina neighbors, the Gaines family.
 His family would experience a true Civil War tragedy when Maddox brothers and uncles were pitted against one another during Western Theater guerilla warfare in 1863.

-Of all the Maddox farms and plantations, Joseph’s 200 acre spread in Christian County, Kentucky, probably is the most visually attractive, being situated within a picturesque stream-fed valley just west of Crofton and east of the Pennyrile Forest, at the “meanders of the Tradewater River,” according to deeds.[ii]
-This land also is just a few miles from the northern Trail of Tears route (modern Route 91), and in 1838 Joseph would have witnessed the passage of thousands of suffering Cherokee Indians, evicted to Oklahoma from the prosperous farmland.
+Of all the Maddox farms and plantations, Joseph’s 200 acre spread in Christian County, Kentucky, probably is the most visually attractive, situated within a picturesque stream-fed valley just west of Crofton and east of the Pennyrile Forest, at the “meanders of the Tradewater River,” according to deeds.[ii]
+This land also is just a few miles from the northern Trail of Tears route (modern Route 91), and in 1838 Joseph would have witnessed the passage of thousands of suffering Cherokee Indians, removed to Oklahoma.

 Joseph’s green-roofed farmhouse remains there today, restored by its current owner, who continues to grow tobacco and corn and raise cattle, just as Joseph did.
 He was a thriving farmer, based on an 1843 list of his property in Christian County.
-He had numerous cattle, 22 hogs, 7 sheep, 14 geese, 6 beehives, and crops of tobacco, corn and oats – a typical list for the self-sufficient farmers of his time.[iii]
+He had numerous cattle, 22 hogs, 7 sheep, 14 geese, 6 beehives, and crops of tobacco, corn and oats.[iii]
 Joseph, like his father, probably valued the independence gained from his self-sufficiency much more than any financial profit.
 It was an era of fierce rejection and fear of debts and dependencies – a hangover from the Revolution.

 On 20 January 1825, Joseph married Susannah Shelton (d. ca. 1861), daughter of William Shelton and Rebecca Hogg.
-Their marriage by the Baptist Minister John Bobbitt shows their adherence to Baptist Protestantism.
+According to researcher Celia Hogue, Susannah and her brother Robert Shelton are on the 1817 Cherokee Emigration Census, implying Cherokee ancestry.[iii.a.]
+Joseph and Susannah’s marriage by the Baptist Minister John Bobbitt shows their adherence to Baptist Protestantism.
 Susannah gave birth to the following twelve children.[iv] [iv.a]

 2. Agniss C. Maddox, born 21 October 1828.
 Agniss, age 21, was living with her father in Christian County, Kentucky in 1850, according to the census.
 She married William Landreth/Lander on 3 September 1856.
 Agnes Maddox was living in the household of Daniel Gray, horse doctor, in Hopkinsville, Christian County, Kentucky in July 1860 with Thomas Maddox, age 7, and William H. Maddox, age 6 months, according to the 1860 census.
 She was buried in Maddox Cemetery, Crawford County, Illinois.[xxxii]

 5. Benjamin Wesley ”Wes” Maddox, 22 February 1835 – 17 September 1913; served in the Confederate Kentucky 2nd Brigade, 10th Cavalry, Company K (Johnson’s – part of Morgan’s Raiders); was captured by his own brother during Morgan’s Great Indiana and Ohio Raid during the 19 July 1863 Battle of Buffington Island and was received at Camp Morton, Indiana on 23 July.
 He was sent to the infamous Camp Douglas in Chicago, Illinois – considered the “Andersonville of the North” – on 18 August and was received there on 22 August (at the same time his uncle Davis also was transferred to Camp Douglas) to be imprisoned with his fellow Raiders.
-Later, he was released at Point Lookout, Maryland, after having been transferred there on 24 February 1865 as part of a prisoner exchange.[xi] [xii] [xiii] [xiv] [xv] Benjamin married Rebecca Elizabeth Randolph and signed a marriage bond in Morganfield, Union County, KY on 25 March 1868;[xvi] They had two daughters, one Lucy Ollie.
+On 24 February 1865 he was part of a prisoner exchange and was sent to Point Lookout, Maryland, where he remained for the duration of the war.[xi] [xii] [xiii] [xiv] [xv] A copy of his Civil War pension application includes details.
+Benjamin married Rebecca Elizabeth Randolph and signed a marriage bond in Morganfield, Union County, KY on 25 March 1868;[xvi] They had two daughters, one Lucy Ollie.
 Benjamin died in Union County, KY.[xvii]

 6. Elijah F. G. Maddox, b.
 1837.
 Elijah Maddox, single, registered for the draft in July 1863 in Crawford County, Illinois with his brother Colby Stevenson.[xviii]